sshlok3177-arch/UHF-Antenna-Deployment-Board/README.md

 ## Overview
 The UHF Antenna Deployment Board receives RF signals from the UHF Transceiver Board and applies phase shifts of 0°, 90°, 180°, and 270° to feed a Left-Hand Circular Polarization (LHCP) antenna array.

-## How It Works
-1. **Input** — Receives RF signal from the UHF Transceiver Board
-2. **Phase Shifting** — Splits and shifts the signal into 4 phases:
-   - 0°
-   - 90°
-   - 180°
-   - 270°
-3. **Output** — Feeds the phase-shifted signals to the LHCP antenna

 ## Files
 | File | Description |
 |---|---|